Day one 10th March

 And in flight.

-There were great numbers of Eider plus David picked out a distant Great Northern Diver we also saw a close Hooded Crow.
+There were great numbers of Eider plus a distant Great Northern Diver i also saw a close Hooded Crow.

 Day two 11th March

-After spending the night in a very comfortable B&B we started the day more or less as yesterday checking the harbour and various flooded fields but still no luck with the target bird however we got decent views of this Iceland Gull.
+After spending the night in a very comfortable B&B i started the day more or less as yesterday checking the harbour and various flooded fields but still no luck with the target bird however i got decent views of this Iceland Gull.

 2w Iceland Gull

-We only had til approx half 10 to try and find the AHG before we had to leave the area and sadly we never connected and set of for other target birds , our first port of call was Loch Caolisport for the ad winter Bonapartes Gull these are really smart dainty birds and although this bird was fairly distant i managed 1 or 2 record shots.
+I only had til approx half 10 to try and find the AHG before i had to leave the area and sadly i never connected and set of for other target birds , my first port of call was Loch Caolisport for the ad winter Bonapartes Gull these are really smart dainty birds and although this bird was fairly distant i managed 1 or 2 record shots.